About

 • Proposals to rebalance social, economic and sustainability requirements in the EU Treaties.

-The event programme includes contributions from high-level speakers representing EU institutions, national and European social partners, and leading academics in the fields of labour law, European governance, and industrial relations.
+The event is organised by the European Movement International and our host Mr. Brando Benifei, MEP, and it includes contributions from high-level speakers representing EU institutions, national and European social partners, and leading academics in the fields of labour law, European governance, and industrial relations.

 This project has received funding from the European Union’s Social Prerogative and Specific Competencies Lines programme under the grant agreement No 101126499.